 Cars: Like everywhere else in the United States, you drive on the right side of the road in your Maui rental car.

 Speed: The speed limits are lower than normal around the island and even on the main highway.
 In fact, the highest speed limit we saw was only 55 MPH on Maui.
-Really there is no need to rush anyway… You’re on vacation after all!
+There is no need to rush anyway… You’re on vacation after all!

-Dirt Roads: Many of the beach pull-offs are dirt roads or loose gravel.
+Dirt Roads: Many of the best beaches in Maui will require you to go down pull-offs with dirt roads or loose gravel.
 Just something to be aware of when driving your Maui Hawaii rental car!

 Have any questions about renting a car on Maui Hawaii or want to share your own experience on the island roads?
 Leave us a comment below!